 Depending on how long are your holidays in Tavira, you can plan things to do that require more or less time.
 The good news is that if you plan to stick to Tavira you can see and do a lot of things in a short period of time...
 Hey it's a small city!

-For instance if you have just a week-end, you can pick some of the main places to visit like 2 or 3 main churches, the castle, try to go to the Island, don't miss a visit to Pego do Inferno and do a walk around the city centre.
+If you have just a week-end, you can pick some of the hottest tourist attractions to visit like 2 or 3 main churches, the castle, try to go to the Island, don't miss a visit to Pego do Inferno and do a walk around the city centre.